ozkary/ozkary.github.io/_posts/2023/2023-08-05-data-engineering-process-fundamentals-data-streaming.md

   - In this case, data is written as compressed CSV files to a data lake location
   - The `awaitTermination` method ensures the query continues to run and process data until manually terminated.

 This Spark example processes data from Kafka, aggregates it in 4-hour windows, and it writes the results to blob storage.
 The code is structured to efficiently handle real-time streaming data and organize the output into folders in the data lake based on station names and time windows.
-Within each folder, Spark will generate filenames automatically based on the default naming convention.
+In each folder, Spark will generate filenames automatically based on the default naming convention.
 Typically, it uses a combination of a unique identifier and partition number to create filenames.
-The exact format of the filename might vary depending on the Spark version and configuration.
-This is an approach to send the information to a data lake, so the data transformation process can pick it up and send to a data warehouse.
+The exact format of the file name might vary depending on the Spark version and configuration.
+This approach is used to send the information to a data lake, so the data transformation process can pick it up and send to a data warehouse.

-Alternatively, the aggregated information could be saved directly to the data warehouse.
-This requires for the Spark client to connect to the data warehouse, so it can directly insert the information without using a data lake as an staging step.
+Alternatively, the Spark client can send the aggregated results directly in the data warehouse.
+The Spark client can connect to the data warehouse, so it can directly insert the information without using a data lake as an staging step.

 ## Solution Design and Architecture

-For our solution strategy, we follow a design as shown below.
-This design helps us ensure the smooth flow of data, efficient processing and storage, so it can become immediately available in our data warehouse and consequently the visualization tools.
+For our solution strategy, we followed the design shown below.
+This design helps us ensure smooth flow, efficient processing and storage of data so that it is immediately available in our data warehouse consequently, the visualization tools.
 Let's break down each component and explain its purpose.

 ![ozkary-data-engineering-design-data-streaming](../../assets/2023/ozkary-data-engineering-process-data-streaming-design.png "Data Engineering Process Fundamentals - Data Streaming Design")